learnk8s/learnk8s.io/src/requests-limits/content.md

 The Vertical Pod Autoscaler is a component that you install in the cluster and that estimates the correct requests and limits of a Pod based on the load.

-In other words, you don't have to come up with an algorithm to derive limits and requests.
+In other words, you don't have to come up with an algorithm to extrapolate limits and requests.

-The Vertical Pod Autoscaler applies a regression algorithm to the data collected by the metrics server.
+[The Vertical Pod Autoscaler applies a its own statistical model](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/autoscaling/vertical-pod-autoscaler.md#recommendation-model) to the data collected by the metrics server.

 Let's have a look at how it works.